claflamme/node-giantbomb/README.md

 ### Documentation

-Check out [the wiki](https://github.com/claflamme/node-giantbomb/wiki) for more information on how use the package.
+Check out [the wiki](https://github.com/claflamme/node-giantbomb/wiki) for more information on how to use the package.

 ### Support